 A: The short answer to this question is no. Vertigo isn’t a contagious disease.
 Instead, think of it as a symptom of numerous underlying conditions.
 Now, there are a few viruses that cause it which you could catch from someone else.
 But even if a person has vertigo due to the flu and you catch the flu from him, that is no guarantee that vertigo will be one of your symptoms.

 In other words, you can’t catch vertigo, but be on guard not to catch a contagious virus that may result in a few temporary bouts of vertigo.

 A: Unfortunately, there is no one cure that treats all cases of vertigo.
-However, determining the underlying cause of vertigo can make it easier to care for.
+However, determining the underlying cause of the spinning sensation can make it easier to care for.
 The downside is that most people never find out what the underlying cause of their vertigo is.

 One reason for this may be that few medical practitioners check the neck.
 We’ll discuss later on in our article why this is an important place to look for the genesis of vertigo, especially if a person has ever experienced head or neck trauma such as a car accident or a sports injury.

 Q: How Long Is a Bout of Vertigo?